hrvadl/btcratenotifier/README.md

 7. Populate the `MAILER_FROM_ADDR` variable with the email you've verified
 8. From the root of the repo run `docker compose up -d`

+## Compose file 🐋

+Compose file has definition of 4 microservices + 1 db service (MySQl) + migrator service (used for running DB migrations on startup).
+Typically, services won't start till DB is up and migrations has succeeded.
+So, keep in head, that startup could take some time (1-2 minutes).
+Data is saved in volume and pods communicate using shared private network.
+The only pod, which port is mapped to the host port is gateway service.

 ## Tech stack ⚒️

 - [GO](https://go.dev/) as a main programming language